tfriman/jndi-settings/README.md

 There are few examples of configurations for different application servers and frameworks in this repository.
 If you have configuration examples not found here, please send pull request.
+Please note that "standard" JNDI configurations like database source configurations have been excluded, there are myriads of examples of those in the Web.

 ## Disclaimers

 These are examples, NOT production ready solutions.
 Exception handling is missing as well as logging.
 There are no tests.
 Naming is horrible.

 Examples have been tested on OS X (Mountain Lion) using Java 1.6.0_37 and Maven 3.0.4 only.

 Examples just read in java.lang.String using env-entries.
 One could use that java.lang.String as file path and load configurations from there.
+Please note that env-entries can basically contain only java.lang.*.
+See specification for more info.

 ## Application Servers